CodingWithPriyanshu/Python/README.md

 # Python
-In this repository, I upload my all python projects
+In this repository, I upload my all python project